HMS Beaulieu: Camperdown

+Having completed these duties, Beaulieu was subsequently sent to join a squadron commanded by Captain Sir Richard Strachan in 1798.
+Strachan's squadron was employed in patrolling the coasts of Normandy and Brittany.
+When the Irish Rebellion of 1798 began fears grew amongst officers that sailors would again take the opportunity to mutiny, and for a period officers in Beaulieu each kept two pistols in their cabin in case such an insurrection began.

 English Channel

-On 1 June 1799 Fayerman sailed Beaulieu to the Mediterranean Sea; she recaptured the merchant brig Harriet on 3 December, and soon afterwards began serving with the 36-gun frigate HMS Amethyst.
-Together they recaptured the merchant ships Cato, on 6 December, Dauphin, on 14 December, and Cabrus and Nymphe, on 15 December.
-Continuing their spree of recaptures, the two frigates took the merchant brig Jenny on 18 December.
+On 1 June 1799 Fayerman sailed Beaulieu to the Mediterranean Sea, but by 10 August the ship had returned to home waters, serving in the English Channel.
+She recaptured the British merchant brig Harriet on 3 December, and soon afterwards began serving with the 36-gun frigate HMS Amethyst.
+Together they recaptured the British merchant ships Cato, on 6 December; Dauphin, on 14 December; and Cabrus and Nymphe, on 15 December.
+Continuing their spree of recaptures, the two frigates took the British merchant brig Jenny on 18 December.
 Some time before 24 December Beaulieu also recaptured the American merchant ship Nonpareil.

-In the following year she moved to serve in the Channel Fleet, and on the morning of 27 August she was sailing in company with the 18-gun sloop HMS Sylph when they captured the French letter of marque sloop Dragon, which had been attempting to reach Bordeaux with a cargo of sugar, coffee, and cotton.
-Beaulieu was then present at, but did not participate in, the capture of the French 16-gun privateer Le Diable á Quatre by the 32-gun frigate HMS Thames and 40-gun frigate HMS Immortalite off Cordouan Lighthouse on 26 October.
-Still serving there in 1801, on 1 January Fayerman was replaced by Captain Stephen Poyntz.
+Beaulieu was sailing in company with the 18-gun sloop of war HMS Sylph on the morning of 27 August 1800 when they captured the French letter of marque sloop Dragon, which had been attempting to reach Bordeaux with a cargo of sugar, coffee, and cotton.
+Beaulieu was then present at, but did not participate in, the capture of the French 16-gun privateer Diable á Quatre by the 32-gun frigate HMS Thames and 40-gun frigate HMS Immortalité off Cordouan Lighthouse on 26 October.
+Still serving in the English Channel in 1801, on 1 January Fayerman was replaced by Captain Stephen Poyntz.